 Did You Know: According to the Kaiser Family Foundation, 88 percent of Medicare Advantage plans offer hearing aid coverage, which can significantly lower your out-of-pocket cost.2

 You should also be aware that plans with hearing aid coverage may cost more than those without it.
-But given how expensive hearing aids are, it's likely worth paying the higher premium if it means you won't need to pay for your hearing aids entirely out of pocket.
+But given how expensive hearing aids are, it may be worth paying the higher premium if it means you won't need to pay for your hearing aids entirely out of pocket.

 Does Medicare Cover Hearing Aids for Tinnitus?